April 25, 2024

 As my eyes adjusted, I noticed I wasn’t alone.
 Dozens of others lay under the floorboards, their eyes hollow yet seemingly looking right at me.
 In a haunting chorus, they sang, “I love you,” over and over again.

 As I lay there, trapped beneath the house’s floorboards, Candle Face had more to say.
-She wasn’t done with me yet, she said in a faint yet unmistakable voice, “One day, someone will come looking for you, someone who loves you,” Candle Face said, her voice fading into the enveloping shadows, laughing as her voice faded.
+She wasn’t done with me yet, she said in a faint yet unmistakable voice, “One day, someone will come looking for you, someone who loves you,” Candle Face said, her voice fading, laughing as her voice faded.

 The silence that followed was deafening and thick with the scent of old earth.
 I felt the presence of the other spirits around me, each trapped in their own nightmare, their stories untold and forgotten, their fates sealed like mine.

 “It is not merely to torment you that I bind you here,” Candle Face’s voice emerged again.
-“There is a way out of this darkness, a puzzle that, if solved, will break the chains that tether you to this place.”
+“There is a way out, a puzzle that, if solved, will break the chains that tether you to this place.”

 A flicker of light appeared above me as if the mere mention of escape gave me hope.
 “Listen well,” she continued, “for this riddle is your only key to salvation.
 The only one who truly understands the depths of this house’s power can unravel its meaning and grant you release.”